obsidian/oak/README.md

 ### Building Trees

-You can associate one or more *leaves* with each path added to the tree:
+You can associate one or more *payloads* with each path added to the tree:

 ```crystal
 require "oak"